 The Company consider a loan being past due when the contractual payment of either principal of interest is not received by the Company in according with the payment schedule agreed.
 The past due loan is assessed for impairment purposes.

-As at 31 October 2014, the Company does not have any general credit risk adjustments.
-Detailed analysis on specific provisions is included in the relevant disclosure above.
+As at 31 October 2015, the Company does not have any general credit risk adjustments (2014: nil).
+Detailed analysis on specific provisions is included in the relevant disclosure below.

 Table 19: Reconciliation of provision for credit losses